Meet Your Therapist

 Katherine appreciates that individuals experience and interact with the world in different ways.
 She understands that neurodiverse adults often spend a great amount of energy trying to “fit in” or struggle to feel understood in their relationships.
 She will not limit you by labels and believes diagnoses fail to capture your unique strengths and brilliance.
 Katherine will support you with your struggles and help you identify and share your true needs.
 She will help you explore what matters to you and support you in obtaining your goals.
 This can foster deeper healing and connection in your life.

 Katherine loves supporting couples in repairing their relationship, helping them communicate to understand, not just listen, and getting couples to connect on a deeper level.
-She is trained in Gottman Method Levels I and II and incorporates an attachment-based lens in her work for healing relationship wounds and addressing destructive cycles that keeps couples stuck.
+She is certified in Gottman Method Levels I and II and incorporates an attachment-based lens in her work for healing relationship wounds and addressing destructive cycles that keeps couples stuck.
 She particularly values the role sexuality and intimacy holds for individuals and couples; it is a core part of the human experience yet so rarely addressed, even in most therapy offices.
 She will support your vision for healthy intimacy and help you achieve a closer connection.
 Katherine helps couples stop the painful and destructive cycles they may have found themselves in.
 She will teach you how to openly share, be vulnerable, and empathize to reach each other on a more intimate level.

 About Katherine